RackHD/on-imagebuilder/README.md

     provisioner: roles/overlay/provision_discovery_overlay
     ```
 - Configure a new playbook (see example.yml) to run the appropriate wrapper
-  playbook with the config_file, for example:
+  playbook with the config file and the provisioner role specified as vars, for example:

     ```
     - include: common/overlay_wrapper.yml
       vars:
         - config_file: vars/my_overlay.yml
+        - provisioner: <path to role directory, e.g. roles/overlay/provision_discovery_overlay>
     ```
   The wrapper playbooks handle all the setup and cleanup required to run a
   provisioner, such as filesystem mounting and creation, and build file creation.